alexanderwachter/RKNProxy/README.md

 - Patches are welcome!

 ## Contact:
-- For general questions or anonymous patches conntact <office -at- crap.solutions>
+- For general questions or anonymous patches contact `office -at- crap.solutions`